 It is likely you already know what features your product should include.
 Now it is important to prioritize them based on user stories or user scenarios to figure out which features are must-haves and which are nice to have (use the MoSCoW methodology or Kano).
 The goal is to identify features that are absolutely necessary for MVP software development to provide the core value proposition.

-For example, the scope of an MVP for a very basic ecommerce site would focus on the steps customers must take to buy an item:
+For example, the scope of MVP development for a very basic ecommerce site would center around the steps customers must take to buy an item:

 Create an account